gajajarosz/hidden-structure/README.txt

 Contact Gaja Jarosz (last name __ at __ linguist.umass.edu) with questions.

-Sample grammar and distribution files in the main directory:
+Sample grammar and distribution files in the sample_files directory:
 — TS... languages were defined by Tesar & Smolensky (2000), and the learning files were created by Paul Boersma
 - Pater2008... language is defined by Pater (2008) and written by Gaja Jarosz